 q2 = -ne

 The signs of the charges give the direction of the force, we are more interested in the magnitude of the force.
 The magnitude of the charges are identical, so we can ignore the negative sign on q2.
-This simplifies the above equation to:
+Since the charges are opposite, the direction of the force is an attractive force.
+The magnitude of the force equation above can be simplified to:

-We want the number of electrons, so solve the equation for n.
+We want the number of electrons, so solve this equation for n.

 n = 6.59×108